Workspace Comparison

 • Access to the Developer Area API Monitoring feature that displays the workspace's API calls and errors over 24-hour and 7-day periods.

-• No mobile signing devices are needed.
-With all transactions being auto-approved, this reduces the complexity of trying out the Fireblocks API.
+• No mobile signing devices are needed since all transactions are auto-approved, reducing the complexity of trying out the Fireblocks API.

 Differences in Sandbox User Roles